Take classroom excitement to an 11 with these low prep, high-interest word games that recycle high-frequency words.

 3 Food and Cooking Word Games

 This worksheet has word games and puzzlers related to food and cooking.

 This visually pleasing short video is a great prompt for activating language production about food.
 Watch the video a couple of times and then ask the students (in pairs) to remember the words and make a list.
 Add counting words (a jar of milk) to add a layer of complexity.

 5 Adjective Maze

-Verbs are the best way to improve English skills, they it is hard to learn new ones.
-This exercise builds language skills by adding new meanings to familiar words.
+Verbs are the best way to improve English skills, but learning new ones is tough.
+This word game exercise builds language skills by adding new meanings to familiar words.

 - 1 eye, foot, elbow, back, head

 - 2 duck, bug, horse, hog, chicken out

 Now use each word as a verb.
 Work with a partner.

 For high beginner and intermediate students, naming things that we see in everyday life can be a challenge.
 This worksheet can help fix that problem.
 Get the vocabulary worksheet here.